The Open Position Scales book gives a practical approach for beginner guitarists to practice their scales every day without being overwhelmed.

 As you finish up the C major scale, you move on to the A minor scale, the relative minor of C major.

-Once you finished A minor, you move to G major, and then to E minor.
+Once you finish A minor, you move to G major, and then to E minor.
 Before you know it, you have played through the first four scales for the week.
 On Tuesday, you move on to D major, B minor, A major, F# minor… and so on and so forth.
 It’s pretty much that straightforward.
 Once you have finished playing through the book, you start over again on Monday.

 How the Practice Book is Set Up